 You can find transplants of newer nicotiana varieties at the nursery, but most of the tall heirloom types must be started from seed.
 Nicotiana seeds germinate readily in warm soil, sometimes even within 48 hours of sowing.
 Light aids germination of these tiny seeds, so press them lightly into the soil but don’t cover them up.

 These plants demand warm weather and warm soil to thrive.
 Choose a site with full sun and rich, moist, humus-y soil.
-Don’t plant them outdoors until at least two weeks after your average last frost date, as these are warm season annuals that appreciate the same balmy nights as tomatoes.
+In areas with hot summers, a few hours of afternoon shade will keep plants from developing sun scorch.
+Don’t set transplants outdoors until at least two weeks after your average last frost date, as flowering tobacco plants are warm season annuals that appreciate the same balmy nights as tomatoes.
+Cold, wet spring soil encourages root rot and damping off disease.

 Keep nicotiana plants moist, and fertilize them every other week throughout the growing season, which lasts from early summer until first frost.
 Stop deadheading the plants at the end of summer if you’d like a few volunteers for the following season.